 7. Connect with Google Calendar for Seamless Scheduling

 You can connect your Google Calendar to Slack to synchronize your meeting schedule.
-To do this, you need to add Google Calendar to your Slack App Directory.
+You need to add Google Calendar to your Slack App Directory to do this.

-With this integration, you won’t have to update your status manually, as Google Calendar will help update it.
+With this integration, you won’t have to update your status manually; Google Calendar will do it for you.

 8. Utilize Slack’s Video Conferencing Tools